JustRokosz/friendly-pancake/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the UI.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 ## Tests

-There are 2 provided user flows written in Cypress.
+There are 2 provided user flows written in the Cypress framework.

-To run tests:
+To run the tests:
-1. Make sure you have backend ready on your machine
+1. Make sure you have backend running on your machine
-2. Start webpack server for FE app
+2. Start webpack server for the FE app
 3. Run
 ```bash
 npm run cypress:open